patman023/nysthimanual/pages/squonk/squonk.md

 Type: Sequencer

-## Description
+Description: Squonk is a step sequencer.
+For each of the 12 steps, there are five channels of CV controls and a 5x voltage multiplier, a trigger input/output, ratcheting, and more.
+Multiple Squonk modules can also be chained to create patterns longer than 12 steps.

-Squonk is a step sequencer.
-It has 12 steps, five CV outputs, a trigger input and output for each step, and other features.
-Two or more Squonk modules can be chained to create patterns longer than 12 steps.
+---

 ## Features

-Each of the 12 horizontal rows contains the input, output, and controls for a single step.
+Each of the 12 rows contains the input, output, and controls for a single step.
 Other features are in the lower area of the module.

 In the leftmost column are the trigger inputs.
 When a trigger is received at one of these jacks, Squonk will immediately jump to that step.
 Next to the trigger inputs are the stage lamps/buttons.
-Clicking on a stage button has the same result as sending a trigger to the triger input jack.
+Clicking on a stage button has the same result as sending a trigger to the trigger input jack.
 The button for the currently active step is always lighted.
 (As in most step sequencers, only one step can be active at any given time.)

 The five knobs in the A, B, C, D, and E columns control the voltages that will be sent to the output jacks (also labeled A, B, C, D, and E) immediately below the columns.
 The knobs in columns A, B, and C have a range of 0 to +2 volts; columns D and E have a range from -1 to +1 volts.
 When the x5 button for a row is lighted (green), the output values are multiplied by 5.
 The knobs' outputs are not quantized to equal-tempered half-steps, so a quantizer module (or several of them) will be a useful accessory for processing Squonk's output.